-Climate change is the most pressing issue of our times.
-It can be studied in any subject: English, math, social studies and science.
+Climate change can be studied in any subject: English, math, social studies and science.
 We need multiple disciplines to understand and have the tools to respond to climate change.
 Videos, visuals and lesson plans can fit the age range and subject you are teaching.
 Most important, are ideas for how students can actively create change in their own schools and communities.

 There are many environmental education programs and learning opportunities in New Mexico from field trips to guest teachers, school gardens, open spaces, state parks, citizen science and partnerships with museums.